stratum/testvectors-runner/README.md

 Download Test Vector files matching your SUT (tofino/bcm/bmv2) from [Test Vectors repo](https://github.com/opennetworkinglab/testvectors) or create your own Test Vectors.

+> Another options is to download `Test Vector templates` which work with any switch platform together with a `template configuration file` which is used for rendering the templates and producing Test Vector files that match your SUT.
+See more details in the [Run with Test Vector Templates](#run-with-test-vector-templates) section below.

 In addition to Test Vector files, a `target.pb.txt` file and a `portmap.pb.txt` file are mandatory for starting testvectors-runner. `target.pb.txt` stores the IP and port that your SUT is using, and `portmap.pb.txt` stores information related to specific switch ports used in the Test Vectors.
 Check [examples](https://github.com/stratum/testvectors/tree/master/tofino) in Test Vectors repo as well as the [readme](https://github.com/stratum/testvectors/blob/master/README.md) for more details.

 ## Test with testvectors-runner